Welding Rods: Overview and Injuries

-- lost earning capacity and related fringe benefits; lost enjoyment of life;
+- Lost earning capacity and related fringe benefits

-In certain cases involving serious and long-lasting medical illness, the spouse and children of a person injured by toxic welding rod fumes may also be entitled to a legal remedy for damages to their relationship.
+In some instances, involving severe and long-lasting medical illness, the spouse and children of a person injured by toxic welding rod fumes may also demand damages.

 Getting Legal Help

-If you or a loved one are experiencing the symptoms of Parkinson's disease, or any other possible side effects from toxic welding rod exposure, you should first seek immediate medical attention.
-You may also wish to speak with an experienced attorney to discuss your legal right to compensation for your injuries.
+If you or a loved one experiences the symptoms of Parkinson's disease or any other movement disorders, seek immediate medical attention.
+You may also wish to speak with an experienced attorney to discuss your legal rights to compensation for your injuries.